Join the Plastic-Free Period Movement

 nor hard Somewhat

-Conventional period products are not biodegradable, and they either end up in landfills, or they get flushed and end up on beaches, polluting our oceans.
-A year’s worth of a typical menstrual product leaves a carbon footprint of 5.3 kg CO2 equivalent, and the average person who menstruates throws away up to 440 lbs of menstrual products in their lifetime.
+These conventional products are not biodegradable, and they either end up in landfills, or they get flushed and end up on beaches, polluting our oceans.
+The average person who menstruates will throw away up to 440 lbs of menstrual products in their lifetime and a years worth of a typical menstrual product leaves a carbon footprint of 5.3 kg CO2 equivalent.

 Original posting: https://holisticole.com/blog/plastic-free-period